exercism/v3/languages/elixir/exercises/concept/errors/.docs/instructions.md

 ## 1. Warn the team

 Implement the function `calculate!/2` to call the operation function with the stack as the only argument.
-The operation function is defined else where, but you know that it can either complete successfully or raise an error.
+The operation function is defined elsewhere, but you know that it can either complete successfully or raise an error.

 ```elixir
 stack = []